 While reading, you will literally feel as if you are running in an endless circle with blisters growing on your feet the longer you run.
 It is not for the faint-hearted, but for the SERIOUS GOLFER.

 To start, let’s get an overview of the structure that Homer Kelley laid out to explain the concepts in The Golfing Machine.

 Structure of The Golfing Machine

 I can’t lie, J.C.
 Anderson explained TGM quite well in his satirical video earlier in this post, but I will do my best to provide additional insight.
-Essentially, Homer Kelley believed that each “human shaped golfer” represents a machine which can perform many movements, and can be programmed to repeat these movements over and over again with enough practice.
-He also believed that categorizing each specific moment of the golf swing was important for a golfer, because it allowed the golfer to isolate the problem areas, and work on each area independently.
+Essentially, Homer Kelley believed that each “human-shaped golfer” represents a machine that can perform many movements and can be programmed to repeat these movements over and over again with enough practice.
+He also believed that categorizing each specific moment of the golf swing was important for a golfer because it allowed the golfer to isolate the problem areas, and work on each area independently.
 Eventually, the golfer can integrate each part of his/her golf swing into a comprehensive motion that (ideally) looks something like this (I’m a big fan of Jason Day’s swing if you couldn’t tell):